-Alternatively, you can buy tickets from AttractionTix which can save you money or enable you to get a better deal on 3 park ticket.
+Alternatively, you can buy tickets from AttractionTix, which can save you money or enable you to get a better deal on three park tickets.

 How Much Is Parking At Volcano Bay?

 Unfortunately, there is no direct parking lot for Volcano Bay.
-Parking for all three Universal parks is located in the same area at CityWalk.
-Parking ranges from $20 a day per car to $30 for prime parking, you can also find RV parking for $22 per day.
+Instead, parking for all three Universal parks is at the same area at CityWalk.
+Parking ranges from $20 to $30 for prime parking, with RV parking for $22 per day.

-From the parking garage, you can then follow the signs for Volcano Bay where you will wait by a bus stop and use the free shuttle to the park.
+You can then follow the signs for Volcano Bay from the parking garage to the bus stop before taking the free shuttle to the park.
 This shuttle is open to all guests visiting Universal’s Volcano Bay.